citp/privacy-policy-historical/c/co/col/colorado.edu.md

 ### Disclaimer

-The information provided in this privacy statement should not be construed as giving business, legal or other advice, or as guaranteeing the security of information provided through CU-BoulderÕs websites.
+The information provided in this privacy statement should not be construed as giving business, legal or other advice, or as guaranteeing the security of information provided through CU-Boulder's websites.

 Date: March 26, 2007
 Approved by: G. P. "Bud" Peterson, Chancellor